Tifatul Sembiring: Controversy

-He has also linked pornography to HIV/Aids and said that funding to fight the disease was a waste of money, also stating that the widespread availability of Indonesian pornography, mostly featuring students, caused natural disasters.
+He has also linked pornography to HIV/AIDS and said that funding to fight the disease was a waste of money, also stating that the widespread availability of Indonesian pornography, mostly featuring students, caused natural disasters.
 He was much criticized for quoting Adolf Hitler on his Twitter page, posting "the union between two children, when both of them complete each other, this is magic - Adolf Hitler".
 He was questioned by Indonesian Twitter users for shaking the hand of U.S. First Lady Michelle Obama during her husband's November 2010 trip to Indonesia.
-His hesitation in condemning the kidnapping of 276 girls by the terrorist group Boko Haram in Nigeria drew criticism and raises question at his suitability to serve in the government.
+His hesitation in condemning the kidnapping of 276 girls by the terrorist group Boko Haram in Nigeria drew criticism and raised questions about his suitability to serve in the government.

-In May 2014, the Communication Minister tweeted from his personal account that video sharing site Vimeo would be banned.
+In May 2014, the Ministry of Communications and Information Technology tweeted from his account that video sharing site Vimeo would be banned.
 Citing Indonesia’s controversial anti-pornography law, passed in 2008, the minister said the site included displays of “nudity or nudity-like features”.
-The ban came at a moment when films made in Indonesia had begun to attract attention on the world stage, with Joshua Oppenheimer’s “The Act of Killing” joining the ranks of the most acclaimed documentaries of all time.
+The ban came at a moment when films made in Indonesia had begun to attract attention on the world stage, with Joshua Oppenheimer’s The Act of Killing joining the ranks of the most acclaimed documentaries of all time.

-On 26 February 2016, he tweeted from his personal account quoting Islamic hadith that promotes killing people who practice homosexuality.
-This sparked criticism from general public, Muslim scholars and human rights advocates due to growing intolerance towards LGBT community in Indonesia.
-He responded to the critics by calling them anti prophet Mohammed and anti Quran, but eventually deleted the post yet remained unapologetic.
+On 26 February 2016, he tweeted from his account quoting an Islamic hadith that promotes killing people who practice homosexuality.
+This sparked criticism from the general public, some Muslim scholars, and human rights advocates due to "growing intolerance" towards the LGBT community in Indonesia.
+He responded to the critics by calling them anti-Prophet Mohammed and anti-Quran but eventually deleted the post yet remained unapologetic.
+Mardani Ali Sera, Spokesperson for the Prosperous Justice Party (PKS) denied that the death penalty for homosexuality is the party’s official stance.
+PKS then clarified by differentiating between “LGBT victims” and “LGBT movements”.

 Legislator

-Sembiring had been elected three times into the People's Representative Council, firstly in the 2009 election where he represented North Sumatra's first electoral district.
+Sembiring had been elected four times into the People's Representative Council, firstly in the 2009 election where he represented North Sumatra's first electoral district.
 He was reelected there in 2014, and again in 2019.
 In the 2019 legislature, Sembiring was the chair of the Prosperous Justice Party's faction.
+His fourth reelection was in the 2024 election with 92,704 votes.